whiskyechobravo/kerko/README.md

 7. Open http://127.0.0.1:5000/bibliography/ in your browser and explore the bibliography.

 You have just built a really minimal application for Kerko.
-Check [KerkoApp] for a slightly more complete example.
+This code example is available at [KerkoStart].
+See also [KerkoApp] for a slightly more complete example.

 ## Configuration variables